-Interested in getting started in nursing?
+Interested in getting started in nursing, or going from LPN to RN?
 There’s never been a better time.
 As the baby boom generation ages, demand for healthcare is rising, and rising demand for healthcare inevitably leads to rising demand for nurses of all types.
 This is due to the front-line patient care nurses provide.

 Two of the most common types of nurses are Licensed Practical Nurses (LPNs) and Registered Nurses (RNs).
 LPNs may alternatively be referred to as Licensed Vocational Nurses (LVNs).

 If you’re researching nursing career paths, you may be wondering what the difference is between these two types of nurses.
 Read on to find out how LPNs compare to RNs in terms of duties, average salary, job prospects, and education/training requirements.

 First, while RNs and LPNs may frequently work together as healthcare collaborators in a hospital or other healthcare facility, the roles and responsibilities of their jobs are very different.

 Licensed Practical Nurse (LPN)

 LPNs provide basic nursing care under the supervision of an RN or other healthcare practitioner.
 The scope of LPN duties may include:

 - Monitoring patient vital signs, including blood pressure and temperature

 - Applying or changing bandages, cleaning wounds, or inserting catheters